 The following employment opportunities are available at The Harley School:

-Founded in 1917, The Harley School offers a college preparatory program for 525 students in Nursery through Grade 12.
-Our rigorous academic programs and exceptional fine arts curriculum are coupled with unique offerings (hospice, glass studio, maker ed, organic farming, chess, robotics), and a commitment to education for a sustainable future.
+Founded in 1917, Harley enters its second century offering a college preparatory program for 520 students in Nursery through Grade 12.
+Our rigorous academic programs and exceptional arts curricula are coupled with unique offerings in the Commons, representing our commitment to education for a sustainable future.
 Harley is recognized as an educational thought leader in our region and in national independent school circles, and we have enjoyed strong enrollment and increasing levels of interest in recent years.

 To apply, please send a letter and resume to email@example.com.
 Harley welcomes candidates who may add to our diversity.